mendix/docs/content/refguide/collaborative-development.md

 1. Every change made in the Web Modeler is automatically saved to the Web Modeler working copy.
 Multiple users can view the project in the Web Modeler at the same time: one user can edit it and others are in read-only mode.

-2. When Desktop Modeler users open a project, they are notified if the WM is enabled for this development line.
+2. When Desktop Modeler users open a project, they are notified if the Web Modeler is enabled for this development line.

     ![Collaborative Development Enabled Notification](attachments/collaborative-development/collaborative-development-enabled-notification.png)